 These broiled barbecued chicken wings are made with a homemade sauce mixture that makes for a great meal or snack for a family.
 Feel free to double or triple the recipe for a holiday appetizer or game-day snack for a bigger crowd.

 14 of 21

-These delicious spicy slow-cooker chicken wings are made with honey and your favorite barbecue sauce along with Tabasco and other seasonings.
-This recipe makes about 30 pieces and is easily doubled for a party.
+These delicious and spicy slow cooker chicken wings are made with honey and your favorite barbecue sauce, along with a dash of Tabasco and other seasonings.
+This recipe is easily doubled for a party.

 15 of 21

 16 of 21